-- A new breed of providers focuses on providing measurable business outcomes for their clients’ consumers with turnkey infrastructures that are transparent and measurable in terms of value delivery.
+- A new breed of providers focus on providing measurable business outcomes for their clients’ consumers with turnkey infrastructures that are transparent and measurable in terms of value delivery.

-- The mix of virtualization, software-defined networking and data centers, cloud, APIs, and software containers makes IT infrastructure a commodity that can be procured from a catalogue of services.
+- The mix of virtualization, software-defined networking and data centers, cloud, APIs, and software containers makes IT infrastructure a commodity that can be easily orchestrated and procured from a catalog of services.

-- Startups that rely heavily on an event-based combination of IoT sensor reading, image processing, cognitive analytics, and social media functions, now by default favor a mix of third-party APIs, and “server-less” computing.
+- Startups often rely on an event-based, architectural combination of IoT, image processing, AI-driven analytics, and social media functions; for that, the default design mix now would consist of third-party APIs and “serverless” computing.

-- Often, cloud-based development – even in full DevOps mode—involves building software, checking it into a source code management system, and deploying it to a web- or application server, scaling up and down when needed.
-With serverless computing platforms such as Azure Functions or OpenWhisk, it’s only a matter of uploading the code and watching it run, all within seconds.
+- Cloud-based development – even in full DevOps mode – typically involves building software, checking it into a source code management system, and deploying it to an application server, scaling up and down when needed.
+With serverless computing platforms such as Azure Functions or OpenWhisk, it’s only a matter of uploading the code and watching it run within seconds.

 - Speed to digital value: no waiting for infrastructure procurement and installation, just on-demand usage.

 - Full business focus on software-based solutions, rather than on the underlying infrastructure challenges.

 - Easy-to-start new initiatives, based on minimum viable products (MVPs), no limits to scaling out, and small costs for failures.